Emergency Information

 WHEN YOU ARRIVE AT THE HOSPITAL

-• Press the intercom button to inform our team of your arrival.
+• Enter the vestibule and press the intercom button to inform our team of your arrival.
 Please let them know if you think your pet is critical or if you need help getting him/her into the building.

-• A triage technician will be with you soon after to evaluate your pet, to ask you a few questions, and to determine whether your pet needs to be brought immediately into our ER.
+• A triage nurse/technician will be with you soon after to evaluate your pet, to ask you a few questions, and to determine whether your pet needs to be brought immediately into our Emergency Room or can safely wait with you.

 • You will be directed to complete registration.
 This will gather the information we need regarding you and your pet.

-• The emergency doctor assigned to your pet will speak with you, in person or on your cell phone, for additional medical history and to discuss findings and recommendations.
+• The emergency doctor assigned to your pet will thoroughly examine your pet and speak with you for additional medical history and to discuss findings and recommendations.

-• Our medical team will keep you informed and will talk you through next steps, be it discharging your pet to your care or admitting him/her to the hospital.
+• Our medical team will keep you informed throughout your visit and will talk you through all steps.

-• We ask that you wear a well-fitted face mask/s when you are interacting with our staff, especially if you have recently been sick with, or exposed to, COVID, or are displaying any symptoms of respiratory illness.
+• Face masks are recommended but no longer required.
+We do ask, however, that you wear a face mask while interacting with our staff if you have recently been sick with, or exposed to, COVID, or are displaying any symptoms of respiratory illness.

 Share this: